tinkercademy/swift-slides/codingclub/b/counter.md

 }
 ```

 ---vertical---

 ## Hiding the Button
 - We want to ensure the `counter` value cannot be less than 0.
-- Therefore, we should only show the _A COOKIE FELL OUT OF MY MOUTH!!_ `Button` if the number of cookies is greater than 0.
+- Therefore, we should only show the _A COOKIE FELL OUT OF MY MOUTH !!!!_ `Button` if the number of cookies is greater than 0.

 ```swift[3:13-18]
 struct ContentView: View {